kubernetes/website/content/en/docs/concepts/storage/volume-snapshots.md

 ## Lifecycle of a volume snapshot and volume snapshot content

-VolumeSnapshotContents are resources in the cluster.
-VolumeSnapshots are requests for those resources.
-The interaction between VolumeSnapshotContents and VolumeSnapshots follows this lifecycle:
+`VolumeSnapshotContents` are resources in the cluster. `VolumeSnapshots` are requests for those resources.
+The interaction between `VolumeSnapshotContents` and `VolumeSnapshots` follow this lifecycle:

 ### Provisioning Volume Snapshot

 There are two ways snapshots may be provisioned: statically or dynamically.

 #### Static
-A cluster administrator creates a number of VolumeSnapshotContents.
+A cluster administrator creates a number of `VolumeSnapshotContents`.
 They carry the details of the real storage which is available for use by cluster users.
 They exist in the Kubernetes API and are available for consumption.

 #### Dynamic
-When none of the static VolumeSnapshotContents the administrator created matches a user's `VolumeSnapshot`, the cluster may try to dynamically provision a volume snapshot specially for the VolumeSnapshot object.
+When none of the static `VolumeSnapshotContents` the administrator created matches a user's `VolumeSnapshot`, the cluster may try to dynamically provision a volume snapshot specially for the `VolumeSnapshot` object.
-This provisioning is based on `VolumeSnapshotClasses`: the VolumeSnapshot must request a [volume snapshot class](/docs/concepts/storage/volume-snapshot-classes/) and the administrator must have created and configured that class in order for dynamic provisioning to occur.
+This provisioning is based on `VolumeSnapshotClasses`: the `VolumeSnapshot` must request a [volume snapshot class](/docs/concepts/storage/volume-snapshot-classes/) and the administrator must have created and configured that class in order for dynamic provisioning to occur.